 Will Wood has been practicing healing arts for over 12 years, he began his education in Minneapolis at CenterPoint School of Shiatsu and Massage.
 There he completed the 1,000+ hour dual program taking a shine to deep tissue work and the release it creates within the human body.
 After graduating he went on to study Mayan Abdominal massage in Belize with acclaimed healer Rosita Arvigo and CranioSacral Therapy at the Upledger Institute.
 Will began to discover that in practicing a harmonious blend including the subtleties of CranioSacral and the varying intensities of massage he could achieve greater and longer lasting change within his clients.
 Shortly thereafter Will was introduced to the Rolf Institute of Structural Integration®, which focused on exactly this balance.
 He completed his formal education by graduating in 2014 and has continued to expand his vast knowledge of bodywork since by participating in workshops across the country.
-Will currently owns a private practice in Santa Fe, New Mexico after having practiced in the area for over 7 years.
+Will recently moved to Biddeford, Maine to further his education.
+He will be back in Santa Fe periodically continuing to see client when is in town.

 In your first session we will complete an in-depth health questionnaire as to understand your body's history.
 This will include any injuries and/or accidents as well as any issues you would like to address as we progress in working together.

 Before we move to table work I will guide you through various movements to see how your body reacts.
 I will be looking for where your body is moving efficiently and looking for areas where your body’s movement is inhibited.

 I will periodically check in with you asking for certain movements pertaining to the focus of the session.
 Through this I can begin to gauge your internal experience to help you build awareness of your body.